 So to make things easy for you, below are seven tasty, “user-friendly,” if you will, dairy-free dishes that make the process seem not just easy, but also show you that it’s delicious too.
-These meals are mostly suited for anyone and what some would consider “clean” eating ideas.
+These dairy free breakfast ideas are very versatile and are suited to almost anyone.
 The best part is, they’re simple recipes you can make in your home that are healthier than processed (though technically vegan) options full of additives, like refined sugar and refined grains or artificial flavors.

-Enjoy these delicious dairy-free meals for your first week without dairy.
+Enjoy these delicious dairy-free breakfast ideas for your first week without dairy.
 You’re gonna feel so great, we bet you’ll never gonna go back to cow’s milk products again!

 1. Raw Oats with Coconut Yogurt

 Here’s a really easy breakfast option that you can put together the night before that will also give you plant-based probiotics, iron, magnesium, calcium, fiber, zinc, protein and more.
 All you do is soak 1/3-1/2 cup raw oats (use gluten-free if needed) overnight with some coconut yogurt (or you can use almond or soy yogurt if you like), 1-2 tbsp. chia seeds, some sweetener of choice like stevia or maple syrup, fresh fruit if needed or desired, and some cinnamon.

 Pour your favorite non-dairy milk over the top, give it all a good stir and put it in the fridge overnight.
 It will become creamy and so delicious so that you never miss the dairy-based yogurts again!